dotnet/corefx/Documentation/building/cross-building.md

 Requirements
 ------------

-You need a Debian based host and the following packages needs to be installed:
+You need a Debian based host, and the following packages need to be installed:

     lgs@ubuntu ~/git/corefx/ $ sudo apt-get install qemu qemu-user-static binfmt-support debootstrap

-In addition, to cross compile CoreFX the binutils for the target are required.
+In addition, to cross compile CoreFX, the binutils for the target are required.
 So for arm you need:

     lgs@ubuntu ~/git/corefx/ $ sudo apt-get install binutils-arm-linux-gnueabihf

-and conversely for arm64:
+and for arm64 you need:

     lgs@ubuntu ~/git/corefx/ $ sudo apt-get install binutils-aarch64-linux-gnu